Sivut kuvina

 Pope.

-WINDSOR FOREST,
+WINDSOR - FOREST,

-V. 147-258.
+v.
+147-258.

 Now, Cancer glows with Phoebus fiery car!

-Roufe the fleet hart, and cheer the op'ning hound.
+Rouse the fleet hart, and cheer the op'ning hound.

-Th' impatient courfer pants in ev'ry vein,
+Th' impatient courser pants in ev'ry vein,

 Hills, vales, and floods, appear already croft,